SoTrx/function-create-media-job/readme.md

 [![codecov](https://codecov.io/gh/SoTrx/function-create-media-job/branch/master/graph/badge.svg?token=I6ZVGPI3BJ)](https://codecov.io/gh/SoTrx/function-create-media-job)
 [![Deploy to Azure](https://img.shields.io/badge/Deploy%20To-Azure-blue?logo=microsoft-azure)](https://portal.azure.com/?WT.mc_id=dotnet-0000-frbouche#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSoTrx%2Ffunction-create-media-job%2Fmaster%2Fdeploy.json)

 This Azure function triggers an encoding task each time a file is added to a specific storage container.
+This function is meant to only start the encoding, and to be used with another function listening for progress/end events of the encoding process.

 ## Installation